MycroftAI/documentation/docs/skill-development/displaying-information/mycroft-gui.md

 Want Mycroft to do something new?
 Teach Mycroft a skill, share it, and improve the experience for tens of thousands of people all over the world.
 This guide aims to provide you with resources to create familiar and consistent visual experiences with your expanding and innovative skills.

-The Mycroft GUI Visual Skill Development Guide is divided into two sections:

-#### Visual Skill Development API Foundation

-* Learn and familiarize yourself with the basics of expanding your voice only skills with the Visual Skill Development API for devices that support displays..\(Learn More Link\)

-#### Visual Skill Development Human Interface Guidelines

-* Learn about the best practices and design philosophy to creating consistent visual experiences..\(Learn More Link\)

 ## VISUAL SKILL DEVELOPMENT API FOUNDATION